oducs/drive/README.md

-# drive has moved
-This project is under new maintenance because I am now too busy to maintain it.
-Find the latest and updated code at https://github.com/odeke-em/drive
+# project information

+This project is a fork of drive from rakyll/drive .
+While the current version of `drive` is maintained by odeke, we are looking to produce a minimalized version of drive, so we forked the version from rakyll.

 # drive

-drive` is a tiny program to pull or push [Google Drive](https://drive.google.com) files.
+`drive` is a tiny program to pull or push [Google Drive](https://drive.google.com) files.
 You need at least go1.2 installed in order to build the program.

+## License
+Copyright 2017 oducs.org

 ## License
 Copyright 2013 Google Inc. All Rights Reserved.